Joined Up Careers Derbyshire (Talent Academy)

 Working in Derbyshire

 Whether you want to work in a hospital, health centre, call centre or care home, there are plenty of opportunities within Derby and Derbyshire.
+And now one of our organisations, University Hospitals of Derby and Burton, covers part of Staffordshire we can offer opportunities further afield too.

 There are opportunities across the area to progress your career with employers keen to support your skills, training and continuous professional development.
-There are opportunities to re-train, re-skill and take on new roles.
+There are ways to re-train, re-skill and take on new roles.
 With a wide variety of employers and employment sites, there is the potential for a flexible portfolio career – taking on the hours and responsibilities you want, to balance careers, family and lifestyle.

 Local employers include local authorities, primary care, NHS community providers, NHS acute trusts, NHS mental health providers, as well as independent and voluntary sector providers.